*This post has been updated to reflect 2020 data.

 With a heavy emphasis on storytelling, social media marketing, video marketing, and emerging technology, it’s fair to say we came back with our notebooks full of ideas.

 How do you stay on top of an industry that is constantly evolving everyday?
-Let’s start with what you’ll need to know about emerging technology in the Digital Marketing realm for 2018, because these could be game-changers for your marketing strategy.
+Let’s start with what you’ll need to know about emerging technology in the Digital Marketing realm.

 1. Off-Site Publishing for Remodeling Companies